carocamargo/barystaticSLC/README.md

 The methods used to obtain this dataset, as well as the results, are presented in the manuscript "Trends and Uncertainties of Regional Barystatic Sea-level Change in the Satellite Altimetry Era", in submission process.

-This scripts assume that you have a folder with the dataset to run.
+These scripts assume that you have a folder with the dataset to run.
 The dataset will be made public once the manuscript has been peer reviewed.